Oatmeal Cookies

 - Chopped Walnuts or Pecans – Even though the outside of these cookies has a nice crunch, nuts are a great addition for texture and flavor.
 You can choose to add in only nuts or add them in addition to raisins or chocolate chips.
 If you are adding nuts into the mix in combination with another ingredient, only add in ½ to ¾ cup of nuts.
 If you are only adding nuts, use 1 cup chopped nuts.

-- Prep – Preheat oven to 375 degrees F. Place parchment paper on baking sheets and set aside.
+- Preheat oven to 375 degrees Fahrenheit.
+Place parchment paper on baking sheets and set aside.

-- Cream Ingredients – In a mixing bowl cream together butter, granulated sugar and brown sugar until light and fluffy, about 3 minutes.
+- To make the oatmeal cookie dough, using a hand mixer or using a stand mixer with a paddle attachment cream together butter, granulated sugar and brown sugar until light and fluffy, about 3 minutes in a large mixing bowl.

-- Mix – Add in eggs one at a time, beating well after each addition.
+- Add in eggs one at a time, beating well after each addition.
 Stir in vanilla.
-Add in flour, baking soda, salt and cinnamon and mix until combined.
+Add in flour, baking soda, salt and cinnamon and mix dry ingredients with the wet until combined.
 Fold in oats and any mix-ins like chocolate chips, raisins etc. if you are using them.

-- Cool – Remove and let cookies sit on pan 2 minutes and then remove to cookie rack to cool completely.
+- Remove and let cookies sit on pan 2 minutes and then remove to wire rack to cool completely.

 - Don’t over mix your cookie dough or you will end up with a dense cookie.